JvDev-hash/curtinho_url_services/README.md

 ## Security

 The API endpoints are secured with token-based authentication:
-- `POST /s` and `POST /qr` endpoints require an Authorization header with a valid token
+- `POST /qr` endpoint require an Authorization header with a valid token
-- `GET /p/{shortUri}` endpoint is publicly accessible
+- `GET /p/{shortUri}` and `POST /usrKey` endpoints is publicly accessible
 - H2 console is accessible without authentication in development mode

 ## Contributing